DeLasta/Main-Academy-Studies/README.md

 # Main-Academy-Studies
-Test of pushing of the commit
+Test of pushing of the commit!
+Max doesn't know how to code!